IsacKun220/com1001/code/README.md

 **Rating:** Slightly more endorsed, but potentially tricky to setup

-The second option may be more preferable &mdash; where you SSH into your Codio box from your text editor/IDE on your own machine.
-This gives you the best of both worlds &mdash; the use of your preferred development environment, but with the ease of Ruby already being set up for you on Codio, and you using the same platform as everyone else.
-However, you will need to navigate the instructions for doing this yourself &mdash; again, we are unable to provide assistance.
+The second option may be more preferable — where you SSH into your Codio box from your text editor/IDE on your own machine.
+This gives you the best of both worlds — the use of your preferred development environment, but with the ease of Ruby already being set up for you on Codio, and you using the same platform as everyone else.
+However, you will need to navigate the instructions for doing this yourself — again, we are unable to provide assistance.
 See https://docs.codio.com/project/ide/boxes/#ssh-and-code-access-ssh-into-your-box.
-Instructions for your text editor/IDE vary of course, depending on what you're using &mdash; here are some useful pointers for VSCode, as an example: https://code.visualstudio.com/docs/remote/ssh.
+Instructions for your text editor/IDE vary of course, depending on what you're using — here are some useful pointers for VSCode, as an example: https://code.visualstudio.com/docs/remote/ssh.